 - Master of Laws in Energy and & Environmental Law*

 Students also have the option of combining one of the following Certificates with their LL.M. degree:

 - Certificate in World Trade Organization Law

 - Certificate in Securities and Financial Law

 - Certificate in International Arbitration and Dispute Resolution

 Curriculum Requirements and Course Selection

-During their LL.M. year, students who have earned their first law degree outside the United States complete 20 academic credits, including a 1-credit course in U.S. Legal Discourse (although students who participate in Foundations of American Law during the summer are exempted from this requirement).
-Additional requirements for the different degree specializations, as well as suggested course selections and prerequisite information, are described in detail at http://www.law.georgetown.edu/Graduate/DegreePrograms.htm
+During their LL.M. year, students who have earned their first law degree outside the United States complete a minimum of 20 academic credits.
+Additional requirements for the different degree specializations, as well as suggested course selections and prerequisite information, are described in detail at https://www.law.georgetown.edu/admissions-aid/graduate-admissions/llm-degree-programs/

-Academic calendar The academic year at Georgetown Law typically runs from September to December and from January to May.
+Academic calendar: The academic year at Georgetown Law typically runs from September to December and from January to May.
 Students are required to attend Orientation events during the last week of August before the start of first semester classes.
+For more details.

 * Admission to these LL.M. programs is selective.
 Students who wish to specialize in one of these degrees must submit an additional essay during Year 1 to a committee at Georgetown.
 Those who are not selected for a specialized degree may choose any of the other more flexible LL.M. programs, and will still have an opportunity to enroll in elective classes in any area.
 For more information about admission